Join the War on Weeds

 Spraying Times and Locations

-The City's road reserve weed spraying contractor will be continuing to spray sumps and public access ways across the City the week beginning Monday 21 May 2018.
+The City's road reserve weed spraying contractor will be spraying the following locations was a glyphosate based product the week beginning Monday 16 July 2018, weather permitting.

 Specific herbicides used include: